Frequently Asked Questions

 Dates for programs are listed on the top of the program brochure page.
 If the dates are listed as TBA or there are no dates listed, then either we have not received the information from the host institution or we have not set the dates.
 Additional information about program dates, including travel dates and on-site orientations will be given to your student after acceptance.

-For information on what your student should pack, please review the Packing Tips section of the KU Study Abroad Orientation Handbook (pdf).
+For information on what students should pack, please review the Packing Tips section of the KU Study Abroad Orientation Handbook (pdf).

-How can I contact my student while they are abroad?
+How can I contact a student while they are abroad?

 There are many ways for students and their families to keep in touch.
 E-mail is frequently available through the host institution abroad or at internet cafes around town.
 Students can also keep in touch via Skype or cell phones.
 Many students choose to purchase a mobile phone while abroad, which allows for cheaper communication.
 For more information about communication abroad, please review the Communications section of the KU Study Abroad Orientation Handbook.
 The Useful Links section may also help in looking at different communication options.

-How does my student enroll for classes at KU while they are abroad?
+How do students enroll for classes at KU while they are abroad?

 While students are abroad, they will need to enroll in classes at KU through Enroll & Pay during their enrollment period.
 The process they will go through will be exactly the same as it would be if they were on campus.
 If students run into any problems with enrolling online, they should contact the KU Office of Study Abroad for assistance either by email email@example.com or by phone 785-864-3742.